aspose-cells-cloud/Aspose.Cells-Products/cells/en/swift/saveas/html-to-png/_index.md

 ---
 title: Save HTML as PNG API for Swift
-description: Cloud APIs & SDKs for Microsoft Excel & OpenOffice Calc.
-Convert spreadsheet to other format file.
+description: Using Aspose.Cells Cloud SDK for Swift to save HTML format file as PNG format file.
 url: /swift/saveas/html-to-png/
 ---